 WITCHBLADE COMPOUNDS 3rd-level Witchblade feature Witchblades rely on compounds, natural or otherwise, which have detrimental effects on creatures that are exposed to them.
-You know three recipes from the Minor Compounds Table below.
-On your adventures, you might find other recipes from the Minor Compounds table.
+You know three recipes from the Minor Compound Recipes list below.
+On your adventures, you might find other recipes from the Minor Compound list.
 You can learn a recipe found in this way by spending 8 hours experimenting with it.
 Whenever you finish a short or long rest, you can brew two vials of minor compounds of your choice from the recipes you know.
 The compounds remain potent until the end of your next short or long rest.
-You can prepare one additional minor compound vial, and learn one additional minor compound recipe when you reach 9th, 13th and 17th levels in this class.
-You can administer your compounds in three ways: - Whenever you use your Sneak Attack, you can choose to replace the extra damage with the effects of one of your prepared compounds.
+You can prepare one additional minor compound vial, and learn one additional minor compound recipe when you reach 9th, 13th, and 17th level in this class.
+You can administer your compounds in three ways: - Whenever you would use your Sneak Attack, you can choose to instead subject the target to the effects of one of your prepared compounds.
 This does not consume the vial's contents.
-If the compound has a duration, it lasts until the end of your next turn. - As an action, you can toss one of your vials to a surface you can see within 30ft of you.
+If the compound has a duration, it lasts until the end of your next turn. - As an action, you can throw one of your vials at a surface you can see within 30 feet of you.
 The vial is destroyed, and it spreads a cloud of colorful gas which dissipates almost immediately.
-Any creature within 10ft of the point of impact is subjected to the compound.
-If the compound has a duration, it lasts for one minute, and the creature repeats the saving throw at the end of each of its turns, ending the effect on itself on a success. - As a bonus action, you pour the compound into up to 5 gallons of liquid or 5 pounds of food.
+Any creature within 10 feet of the point of impact is subjected to the compound.
+If the compound has a duration, it lasts for 1 minute, and the creature repeats the saving throw at the end of each of its turns, ending the effect on itself on a success. - As a bonus action, you pour the compound into up to 5 gallons of liquid or 5 pounds of food.
 Any creature which consumes the tainted item is subjected to the compound after 10 minutes.
-The vial is emptied and cannot be used anymore.
+The vial is emptied and can't be used anymore.
 If the compound has a duration, it lasts for one hour.
-When subjected to a compound, a creature must succeed on a Constitution saving throw, or else suffer its effects.
+When subjected to a compound, a creature must succeed on a Constitution saving throw or else suffer its effects.
 The DC for this saving throw is equal to 8 + your proficiency bonus + your Intelligence modifier.